pcarbo/lbfgsb-matlab/README.md

 Don't be surprised if it takes many iterations before the optimization algorithm converges on a local minimum.
-(In repeated trials, I found it as many as two thousand iterations to converge to a stationary point of the objective.)
+(In repeated trials, I found it as many as 2000 iterations to converge to a stationary point of the objective.)
 This particular problem demonstrates the limitations of limited-memory quasi-Newton approximations to the Hessian; the low storage requirements can come at the cost of slow convergence to the solution.

 ###The C++ interface